phalcon-orphanage/docs/es/reference/url.rst

 Generating URLs and Paths
 =========================

-:doc:`Phalcon\\Mvc\\Url <../api/Phalcon_Mvc_Url>` is the component responsible of generate urls in a Phalcon application.
-It's capable of produce independent urls based on routes.
+:doc:`Phalcon\\Mvc\\Url <../api/Phalcon_Mvc_Url>` is the component responsible of generate URLs in a Phalcon application.
+It's capable of produce independent URLs based on routes.

 Setting a base URI
 ------------------
-Dependending of which directory of your document root your application is installed, it may have a base uri or not.
+Dependending of which directory of your document root your application is installed, it may have a base URI or not.

 For example, if your document root is /var/www/htdocs and your application is installed in /var/www/htdocs/invo then your baseUri will be /invo/.
 If you are using a VirtualHost or your application is installed on the document root, then your baseUri is /.
-Execute the following code to know the base uri detected by Phalcon:
+Execute the following code to know the base URI detected by Phalcon:

 .. code-block:: php